green-api/whatsapp-demo-chatbot-python/README.md

 ```

 ## Message handling
 The chatbot indicates in its responses, all messages are sent via API.
-Documentation on sending methods can be found at [green-api.com/en/docs/api/sending](https://green-api.com/docs/api/sending/).
+Documentation on sending methods can be found at [Sending methods](https://green-api.com/en/docs/api/sending/).

 As for receiving messages, messages are read via HTTP API.
-Documentation on receiving methods can be found at [green-api.com/docs/api/receiving/technology-http-api](https://green-api.com/docs/api/receiving/technology-http-api/).
+Documentation on receiving methods can be found at [site](https://green-api.com/en/docs/api/receiving/technology-http-api/).

 The chatbot uses the [whatsapp-chatbot-python](https://github.com/green-api/whatsapp-chatbot-python) library, which already integrates sending and receiving methods, so messages are read automatically, and sending regular text messages is simplified.